By Mike Wolfe

 Ask yourself: Is there a LinkedIn group specifically created for my audience?
 If so, what’s missing?
 Could I create a more interesting group for my audience?

-Take articles from your business blog and post them on LinkedIn Pulse to expand your reach to a new audience.
-Pulse readers will find trending stories and articles in their field and by including internal links in your blog articles, you can bring those readers back to your blog for additional articles and information.
+Publish articles on LinkedIn to expand your reach to a new audience.
+Readers will find trending stories and articles in their field and by including internal links in your articles, you can bring those readers back to your blog for additional articles and information.

 Ask yourself: Which of my blog posts performed the best?
-Which posts, if posted on LinkedIn Pulse, would reach the most people and drive the most traffic back to my site?
+Which posts, with similar topics posted on LinkedIn, would reach the most people and drive the most traffic back to my site?

 10. Track Analytics